 Maria Zammit Micallef – Malta Enterprise

-Maria detailed Malta Enterprise’s role in supporting game developers through grants, tax incentives, and investment programs.
-She discussed how these resources can help local studios scale and compete internationally.
-Maria also emphasized the need for more public-private partnerships to further grow Malta’s gaming ecosystem and support the next generation of developers.
+Maria outlined Malta Enterprise’s support for game developers through grants, tax incentives, and investment programs.
+She stressed the need for more public-private partnerships to further grow Malta’s gaming ecosystem.

 Simon Theuma – Startup Consultant